gearglow/ReptiliaWithATwist/The List.md

 "The champion for Hogwarts is Cedric Diggory!"

 The cheers Cedric received were the loudest yet, especially from the Hufflepuff table.
-He stood with a grin and followed the others to the anteroom.
+He stood with a grin and a wave, and followed the others to the anteroom.

 "Congratulations to our three champions," Dumbledore said.
 "And now --"